cowens87/lotus_flower_bomb/README.md

 As a visitor
 When I visit an admin Teahouse show page
 Then I see a section for statistics
-And in that section I see the average strength of all purchasable Teas for that Teahouse
+And in that section, I see the average strength of all purchasable Teas for that Teahouse

 23. [ ] done >> Count of Purchasable Teas

 As a visitor
 When I visit an admin Teahouse show page
 Then I see a section for statistics
-And in that section I see the number of Teas at that Teahouse that are purchasable
+And in that section, I see the number of Teas at that Teahouse that are purchasable

-24. [ ] done >>  Count of Teas that have been Adopted
+24. [ ] done >>  Count of Teas that have been Purchased

 As a visitor
 When I visit an admin Teahouse show page
 Then I see a section for statistics
-And in that section I see the number of Teas that have been adopted from that Teahouse
+And in that section, I see the number of Teas that have been purchased from that Teahouse

-Note: A Tea has been adopted from a Teahouse if they are part of an approved application
+Note: A Tea has been purchased from a Teahouse if they are part of an approved request
 ```

 ```